-- There are two types of cryopump.
+- 1) There are two types of cryopump.
 One is the CRYO-U® series cryopump which can pump almost any gas and the other is CRYO-T super trap series which is specialized for pumping water.
-Unless otherwise specified, the term "cryopump" refers to both types. - 2) The term "Compressor" means compressor assembly.
-The helium compressor which is a part of the assembly is sometimes called "compressor motor" or "compressor pump" to differentiate from the whole assembly. - 3) The cryopump system does not starts by itself but by the command from a customer's equipment or higher system.
-Thus, the cryopump system will be one of the components of a whole system at customer's facility.
-Henceforth, an interface between the cryopump system and a customer's equipment (chamber) or higher system is called "equipment-side" for short. - 4) Inverter is used for changing operation frequency of compressor motor.
+Unless otherwise indicated, the term "cryopump" refers to both types. - 2) The term "Compressor" means compressor assembly.
+The helium compressor which is a part of the assembly is sometimes called "compressor pump" to differentiate from the assembly. - 3) The cryopump system dose not starts by itself but by the command from a customer's equipment or high-order system.
+Thus, the cryopump system is one of the components of a customer's whole system.

+Henceforth, an interface between the cryopump system and a customer's equipment or high-order system is called "equipment-side" for short.